riga/jclass/README.md

         // won't be private since there is no tracking this.__price = price

+        // values of the 'private object' stay private though! this.__.consumption = 'too much';
     },

     // still a private method since it was known